 Do It Yourself or Call the Pros?

 You’ll need to determine whether you want to take a crack at fixing clogs and other problems yourself before calling in a plumber or if you’d rather leave it to the professionals.
 If you decide you want to try fixing things yourself as a first step (which could potentially save you a bit of money if the problem is minor and you are up to the task), then you’ll want to invest in the proper tools and accessories.
+However, if you suspect any problem with your unit’s potable drinking water, then be sure to call a certified plumber.

 What Tools Should You Have?